Pelvic Floor Prolapse Specialist

 Your urologist provides a personalized treatment plan to address pelvic floor prolapse.
 Depending on your needs, they might recommend a pessary.
 A pessary is a small device that you insert into your vagina to increase support to your pelvic organs.

 Your doctor might also recommend pelvic physical therapy, including Kegel exercises, to strengthen your pelvic floor.
-In severe cases, you might need surgery such as sacrocolpopexy to repair your pelvic floor.

 Our urologist team operates out of several offices and a surgical center to serve the needs of all Northern Georgia residents.